Knife Steels

 Cru-Wear / Z-Wear

-Manufactured by CPM ?? - a quality steel.
+There are various Cru-Wear steels, the one I am referring to is produced by CPM using powder metallurgy.
 Excellent toughness combined with very good edge retention.
 A great steel but a bit of a dog to work with and difficult to find in different thicknesses in Europe.

 Pro: Excellent toughness